-Remember that these differences in color can be extremely subtle and sometimes may be hard to detect even for an expert.
+Remember that these differences in diamond color can be extremely subtle and sometimes may be hard to detect even for an expert.
 But the differences in color make a huge difference in how much a 1 carat diamond ring is worth.

 When discussing clarity, we are referring to everything in a diamond that might affect how light passes through it.
 When gem graders assess how to determine diamond clarity, they look at surface blemishes, inclusions, and transparency.
 Inclusions are from minerals that form crystals, twinning wisps, or long needle-like shapes in a gemstone.
 Many inclusions are often too small to make a difference in a diamond’s grade, but not always.